 To restore historic landscapes and promote interest in the natural world plays a vital role in Tom’s garden design.
 He trained for three years at the Royal Botanic Gardens at Kew and achieved the Dip.
 Hort.
 Tom has received three gold medals for design work at Chelsea Flower Show and Hampton Court.

-Tom works with clients on all aspects of their landscape scheme from initial concept stage right through to construction, although he is very happy to undertake individual project aspects such as planting design, nursery visits and sourcing of the highest quality plants for clients.
+Tom works with clients on all aspects of their garden design and landscape schemes from the concept through to the build.
+However he is happy to tackle single aspects of projects.
+These might include planting design, nursery visits or sourcing the highest quality plants for clients.